There are so many great things to do in London at night that I hardly know where to begin!

-The three-hour experience starts at 6:30pm, and lasts until 9:30pm, although you have the option of staying later if you wish.
+The 2.5-hour experience starts at 2:00pm.
 This is one of the best things to do in London at night thanks to the friendly and knowledgeable hosts who will ensure you have an unforgettable experience.
 Click here to learn more and reserve your spot.

 6. Take a Thames Dinner Cruise

-If you’re looking for a little bit of elegance on your trip to London, then this River Thames dinner cruise is just the thing.
+A River Thames dinner cruise is just the thing if you’re looking for a little bit of elegance on your trip to London.
 Enjoy a sumptuous four-course meal as you cruise through the heart of London, taking in some of the most famous sites illuminated against the night sky.

 You’ll cruise past Westminster, the 02 Arena and Canary Wharf, all the way to the Thames barrier, before heading back up the river.